 Whistler is a pet-friendly community and asks dog owners to follow rules for responsible pet ownership.
 Did you know that by licensing your dog you assist us in making decisions on where dog parks are most needed?

-Whistler’s Animal Control Bylaw sets out the rules for responsible pet ownership:
+Whistler’s Animal Responsibility Bylaw sets out the rules for responsible pet ownership:

 - Leash your dog – Dogs must be leashed, except when in an off-leash park.